34 Tantalizing German foods – what to eat in Germany

 German Foods – Sausages

-German foods include a wide variety of sausages some 1,200 types of sausages can be found all over the country.
-Some are enjoyed as street food like Currywurst or Bratwurst, others are spreadable like Teewurst.
+My favourite German foods and the most well-known are of course sausages.
+German food includes a wide variety of sausages some 1,200 types of sausages can be found all over the country.
+Some are enjoyed as street food like Currywurst or Bratwurst, while others are spreadable like Teewurst.
 When someone talks about “German wurst,” they are talking about boiled sausages with either fruit, vegetables, or blood as a filling.
 Germany eats the most amount of sausages in the world over 27% of all sausages made.
 The second-largest consumer is Poland.

 Currywurst